fototo/jfisher-usgs.github.com/_posts/2012-05-30-jekyll-build-on-windows.md

 ---
 {% include JB/setup %}

-The following are notes used to build this blog ([source code](https://github.com/jfisher-usgs/jfisher-usgs.github.com)).
+The following notes were used to build this blog ([source code](https://github.com/jfisher-usgs/jfisher-usgs.github.com)).
-This information can be easily outdated so see references for details.

 ## GitHub